For Transfer Students

 e.
 Course Management System Overview

-Penn State's online course management systems are ANGEL and Canvas.
-Within those sites, you'll access your syllabi and lessons; view your grades, and more.
+Penn State's online course management system is Canvas.
+Within this site, you'll access your syllabi and lessons; view your grades, and more.

 With the delegated access function in LionPATH, you can grant your parents/family members the ability to view a selection of your student data (e.g., financial aid, grades, course schedule).
 To set up delegated access, you will need your parent's/family member's personal email address.
 Once you grant access, your parent/family member will receive an email with further instructions on how to view your student data within LionPATH.
 You can learn more about Delegated Access by watching the module below.